CREATING THE WORLD’S QUIETEST SUPER-MIDSIZE CABIN

 Sometimes, your favorite aircraft feature is the one you can’t see.

 A quiet aircraft creates a more comfortable cabin environment that makes it easier to rest and remain productive during a flight.
-Mostly sourced from wind and whirling engines, noise is a major factor when it comes to overall cabin comfort and in-flight productivity.
-Even low and mid frequency noise levels can contribute to passenger and pilot fatigue.
+Even low and mid frequency noise levels — often sourced from wind and whirling engines — can contribute to passenger and pilot fatigue, and affect cabin comfort and in-flight productivity.

 But how do you reduce an aircraft’s sound profile to deliver a cabin quiet enough for a peaceful break between destinations, or an effortless conversation with the person sitting across from you?